Kumar-Sonu13/first/README.md

 # first
 <br>
-Hello Kumar Sonu , How are you doind today
+Hello Kumar Sonu , How are you doing today